All segments covered the strike and daily news, although the group mixes substantial coverage of the protests with routine content

 2 verified sources

-Colombia's Procuraduría (Inspector General) opened an investigation into Bogotá official Lemus for a meeting with the lawyer of 'Papa Pitufo,' a significant criminal figure.
+The ProcuradurÃa (Inspector General) of Colombia has opened an investigation into Bogotá official Lemus for a meeting with the lawyer of 'Papa Pitufo,' a major criminal figure.
 The meeting allegedly triggered a security alert.